FAMILY

 Sex desire is powerful in human beings.
 Family regulates the sexual behaviour of a man and a woman through marriage.
 Thus, it provides for the satisfaction of the sex need.

 The process of reproduction is institutionalized in the family.
-Hence, it assumes regularity and stability that all societies recognize as desirable.
-Family makes the act of reproduction a legitimate act.
+Hence, it assumes the regularity and stability that all societies recognize as desirable.
+Family makes reproduction a legitimate act.

-It is another important essential function of the family.
+It is another essential function of the family.
 It is said that man is not born human but made human.
-The newborn human baby became a human being after they are socialized.
-Family plays an important role in the socialization process.
+A newborn baby becomes a human being after being socialized, and the family plays an important role in this process.

 It is one of the primary agents of socialization.
-Living in a family human baby learns norms, values, morals and ideals of society.
+Living in a family, a human baby learns the norms, values, morals and ideals of society.
 He learns the culture and acquires character through the process of socialization.
-His personality develops in the course of his living in a family.
+His personality develops during his life in a family.
 From family, he learns what is right and wrong and what is good or bad.
-Through socialization, he became a social man and acquires good character.
+Through socialization, he becomes a social man and acquires good character.

 Another important role of the family is to provide education and enable its members to socialize.
 The family provides the basis for the child’s formative learning.
 Parents teach society’s culture and tradition, the dos and don’ts of society, and its values at home.
 The family is also responsible for the shaping up of the personality of the individual members.

 The family is the centre of all religious activities.
-All the family members offer their prayers together and observe different religious ceremonies, religious rites, rituals, and practices.
+All family members offer their prayers together and observe different religious ceremonies, rites, rituals, and practices.
 Children learn different religious values and virtues from their parents.
-Living in spiritual atmosphere spirituality develops among the children.
+Living in a spiritual atmosphere, spirituality develops among the children.
 It is through the family that religious inheritance is passed on to the next generation.

-Family as a primary social group performs several health related functions for its members.
+Family, as a primary social group, performs several health-related functions for its members.
 It looks after the health and vigour of its members.
-It takes care of the sick old and aged persons of the family.
-By providing necessary nutritious food to its members family takes care of the health of all.
+It takes care of the sick and elderly members of the family.
+By providing necessary nutritious food to its members, the family takes care of the health of all.

 Of course, the modern family delegates some of its health-related functions to the hospital.
-The child is born today in a hospital or in a clinic and taken care of by nurses.
+Today, a child is born in a hospital or in a clinic and taken care of by nurses.

 The family performs several recreational functions for its members by entertaining them in various ways.
-Loud reading, singing, dancing, story-telling and playing in-door games etc, bring together the entire family.
-In the ancient period family was the only centre of recreation.
-The family celebrated different festivals together, organized picnics and family feasts.
-The grandparents taught moral values through story-telling which was effective as well as entertaining.
+Loud reading, singing, dancing, story-telling and playing in-door games, etc., bring together the entire family.
+In the ancient period, the family was the only centre of recreation.
+The family celebrated different festivals together, organized picnics and had family feasts.
+The grandparents taught moral values through story-telling, which was effective as well as entertaining.
 The effect of this on the cohesion of the family was considerable.

 The family also performs several cultural functions as well.
 It preserves different cultural traits.
 Man learns and acquires culture from family and transmits it to succeeding generations.
 That is why family is considered the centre of culture.

 The family performs a number of social functions.
-It teaches about social customs, mores, traditions, norms, etiquette to the coming generations.
-Family exercises social control over its members and bring them into conformity with accepted standards.
-Senior members of the family directly control the behaviour of children and thereby they became good citizens.
+It teaches social customs, mores, traditions, norms, and etiquette to the coming generations.
+The family exercises social control over its members and brings them into conformity with accepted standards.
+Senior family members directly control the behaviour of children, and thereby, they become good citizens.

-The family roles are changing with time but even now family persists as the most fundamental social unit.
-People in a complex, competitive world are always searching for a cordial and safe corner and they are still interested in making a family consisting of parents, children and siblings.
+Family roles change with time, but even now, the family persists as the most fundamental social unit.
+People in a complex, competitive world are always searching for a cordial and safe corner, and they are still interested in making a family consisting of parents, children and siblings.

 JOINT FAMILY